Graduate School Format Review & Policies

 File Format

-If you need help with using Microsoft Word, contact the Instructional Design Center (IDC).
-You can use the walk-in consulting service located in QBB 150, or you can find resources on their website.
-You can also review our “Navigating the Format Review Process” video playlist on the GPS Academy YouTube channel.
+If you need help with Microsoft Word, contact the Center for Writers or Instructional Design Center (IDC) or use the help pages of our knowledge base.
+Video tutorials are available through our “Navigating the Format Review Process” video playlist on the GPS Academy YouTube channel.
 The playlist contains eight videos: one about the format review process, six that are a “Word Crash Course” demonstrating formatting tips, and one is an overview and demonstration of using our Word templates.
+For help with accessibility features, testing your document, and remediating outstanding issues, see our accessibility checklist and the video tutorials from The Accessibility Guy.